cupo365/enhanced-flow-command-set/README.md

                     "fileRef",
                     "fileLeafRef",
                     "fileType",
-                    "editor"
+                    "uniqueIdentifier"
                 ]
             }
         }
     }
 }
 ````
-> Note that flows configured with a GET method <u>will not</u> receive a requets body, since that is not supported within the used HTTP client.
+> Note that flows configured with a GET method <u>will not</u> receive a request body, since that is not supported within the Power Automate response (HTTP) trigger.

 <br />
 The command set supports both waiting for a flow response and simple invocations without waiting for a response.